 Originally from a classical background, he started blurring the lines into a unique folk, blues and rock style.
 This led to Ally spending a his final year of school at the National Centre of Excellence in Traditional Music in Plockton.

-In 2019, Ally was brought on board by Riverside Music College to curate and launch the Traditional Music branch of their HND performance course, lecturing in group work and piano.
+In 2019, Ally was brought on board by Riverside Music College to curate and launch the Traditional Music branch of their HND performance course, lecturing in Music Business and 1st Instrument Piano.

 He's also forged a career playing at some of the UK's most prestigious venues including the Royal Albert Hall and the Steinway Hall, London as well as gaining a nomination at the BBC Radio 2 Folk Awards.